jonbertelsen/sem2-startcode/README.md

 that we wish to be able to change the connection string and user credentials when testing the class.
 And using `dependency injection` is a way to provide that possibility.

+## How to deploy the website to a Droplet on Digital Ocean

+Please follow this [deployment-guide](documentation/deployment.md) to migrate your local development version to a Droplet at Digital Ocean.